Judo Bank: Licensing 2019

+Further investment and growth 2019-

-In August 2019, After the latest $400m raising, new investors now include the €23bn Paris and London fund Tikehau Capital, and the $US105bn Boston-based alternative investment firm Bain Capital.
+In June 2019, Judo Bank closed series B round raising $400 million, new investors now include the Paris and London fund Tikehau Capital, and the Boston-based alternative investment firm Bain Capital.

-In September 2019, Judo Bank entered the retail deposits, and was named as the best Aussie startup to work for, according to LinkedIn's second annual top startups list.

-In November 2019, KPMG and H2 Ventures Global Fintech 100 list ranked Judo Bank at No. 33.

-In January 2020, Judo Bank lent $1B to Australian businesses raising, and another $1B in digital retail term deposits.

-In February 2020, Judo Bank was announced the winner of the Mozo Experts choice awards 2020 Term Deposits.
-"Mozo Experts Choice Awards showcase providers who outperformed their competitors in delivering a great product to customers," said Mozo's Kirsty Lamont, "Judo scooped one of the top awards after being compared with 68 term deposit accounts, offering some of the best interest rates across short, medium and long term investments, which is no small feat."

-In March 2020, Judo Bank signed a further three-year, $350 million committed debt facility with Citi Bank bringing the total to $1billion on top of the $1.3 billion in government-guaranteed customer deposits.
-"As in the global financial crisis, deposits are flowing to the banking sector, including us" said David Hornery Co CEO.

 On Thursday, 2 April 2020, The Australian government announced that it would invest an initial $250 million into Judo Bank's lending warehouse through the Australian Office of Financial Management's (AOFM) Australian Business Securitisation Fund and a further $250 million through its recently announced Structured Finance Support Fund (SFSF).
-The investment from the AOFM makes Judo Bank the first recipient of capital from the government's $2 billion small and medium enterprise funding scheme that was unveiled in November 2018.
+The investment from the AOFM made Judo Bank the first recipient of capital from the government's $2 billion small and medium enterprise funding scheme that was unveiled in November 2018.